rkostrab/react-native-super-push/README.md

   // android only: key from notification payload which will be content text of notification
   contentKey: "message",

-  // optional (default will not merge notifications)
+  // optional (if not set: will not merge notifications)
   // android only: key from notification payload which will be used to merge multiple into one big InboxStyle notification
   mergeKey: "type",

-  // optional (default: mipmap/ic_launcher)
+  // optional (if not set: mipmap/ic_launcher)
   // android only: define small icon into notifications from android res directory
   smallIcon: "mipmap/ic_notification_small",